 Maestra Lavery has attained prominence as a conductor throughout California.
 Since 2004 she has held the post of cover conductor for the Pacific Symphony Orchestra, and she has served as cover conductor for the San Diego Symphony as well.
 Lavery has led the La Jolla Symphony in concert, served as assistant conductor to the Pasadena Symphony, and for many years was associate conductor of the Herbert Zipper Orchestra of Los Angeles.
 In 2011 she conducted the La Brea Sinfonietta in a CD recording of “The Dream Gallery” by composer Mark Abel.
 The CD was released by Delos Productions, Inc. in March of 2012, reaching No. 2 on Amazon’s “Hot New Releases” list.

 Previously, Lavery served as music director of the MUSE International Music Day Festival in Chiba, Japan.
 Performances of works she has conducted (both orchestra and wind ensemble) are frequently aired on the largest non-profit classical music station in the country, Classical KUSC (91.5).

 Lavery is also nationally known as an advocate for music education.
-In 2012 she conducted the Texas 4A All-State Band, and in 2013 was invited back to Carnegie Hall, this time to conduct the Honors Performance Series Band – an ensemble consisting of some of the most elite high school musicians in the country.
+In 2012 she conducted the Texas 4A All-State Band, and in 2013 and 2014 was invited back to Carnegie Hall, this time to conduct the Honors Performance Series Band – an ensemble consisting of some of the most elite high school musicians in the country.

 Hailing from Ossining, New York, Lavery received her bachelor of music education degree from Michigan State University and master of music in clarinet performance from the New England Conservatory of Music.
 She also earned a master of music in orchestral conducting from USC Thornton, receiving the Leonard Bernstein Memorial Scholarship for two consecutive years.